MJoergen/formal/fetch/README.md

 complication here is that we may receive data from the WISHBONE but not be able to send the data to the DECODE stage.
-The [simple version](http://zipcpu.com/zipcpu/2017/11/18/wb-prefetch.html) solved this problem but not issuing any new WISHBONE request until the DECODE stage had accepted the current data.
+The [simple version](http://zipcpu.com/zipcpu/2017/11/18/wb-prefetch.html) solved this problem by not issuing any new WISHBONE request until the DECODE stage had accepted the current data.
 This simplifies the design, at the cose of performance, so I will try to do it better.